-To place new products on the German market, Chinese sellers often take various shortcuts.
+Chinese sellers often take various shortcuts to place new products on the German market.
 With the help of some examples, we will show you exactly how the sellers proceed.

-A look at the new releases (opens new window) of Amazon is often enough to find products that have been assisted by sellers with reviews.
-New products usually have only a few reviews, therefore products with a lot of reviews are easily spotted.
+A look at the new releases of Amazon is often enough to find products that sellers have assisted with reviews.
+New products usually have only a few reviews; therefore, products with many reviews are easily spotted.

-The shown competitors on position 5 and 7 immediately catch your eye.
-Almost 600 star ratings for a new product?
+The shown competitors on positions 5 and 7 immediately catch your eye.
+Almost 600-star ratings for a new product?
 Kudos!
 Let's take a closer look at the product in 5th place.

-According to the product detail page, this product is available since September 20.
+According to the product detail page, this product has been available since September 20.
 Two weeks later, this product already has 570 reviews?
 Hardly.
-There was some help involved.
-You can also see that when you look at the ratio of reviews with text to the ratio of ratings overall.
+When you look at the ratio of reviews with text to the ratio of ratings overall, you can see that.

-If you look at the course of the reviews, you can see that the first reviews are all unverified, consistently positive and all were given in a short time.
+If you look at the course of the reviews, you can see that the first reviews are all unverified, consistently positive, and the customer gave all in a short time.

-Looking at the profiles of the people who praise the product, you will find the Profile of Chris, who has written almost 100 reviews in the last 6 months.
-All with 5 stars.
-Chris is probably lucky, since every "purchase" seems to be a hit.
+Looking at the profiles of the people who praise the product, you will find the Profile of Chris, who has written almost 100 reviews in the last six months.
+All with five stars.
+Chris is probably lucky since every "purchase" seems to be a hit.
 And Chris is diligent.
-Every 2-3 days Chris publishes a review.
-Chris must have a lot of money.
+Every 2-3 days, he publishes a review.
+Chris must have much money.

 Artificial generation of variants

-In order to provide many reviews quickly, sellers often create a large number of variants in a short time, in order to provide the first star or unverified ratings for each variant.
+To provide many reviews quickly, sellers often create many variants in a short time to provide the first star or unverified ratings for each variant.
 Finally, the variants also share the ratings.

-In most cases there are only a few differences.
-And a "product tester" could give not just one, but ten reviews.
-Some prankster with evil thoughts on his mind.
+In most cases, there are only a few differences.
+And a "product tester" could give not just one but also ten reviews—some prankster with evil thoughts on his mind.

-If the images shown are very similar you should take a look at the reviews too.
+If the images shown are very similar, you should look at the reviews too.
 But if you look at the reviews, it seems that something else is delivered.
-Here are a few examples from reviews of a fake iphone headphone:
+Here are a few examples from reviews of fake iPhone headphones:

 - "contrary to the Images, a headphone (i7s mini) is delivered with buttons and not with touch function."